marchbox/monorail/articles/2022-06/html-isnt-gui/html-isnt-gui.md

 </div>
 ```

 The problem with this mindset is that you are only developing for visual users.
-The code could cause confusions for visual impaired users because `<div>`’s don’t have semantic meanings by default, a spacer doesn’t mean anything in the auditory context, and `<span class="type-bold">` doesn’t convey any importance of the marked content.
-This also mixes document structure with presentation, which could result in maintenance issues down the road.
+The code could confuse visually impaired users because `<div>`’s don’t have semantic meanings by default, a spacer doesn’t mean anything in the auditory context, and `<span class="type-bold">` doesn’t convey any importance of the marked content.
+This mindset also mixes document structure with presentation, resulting in maintenance issues down the road.

-When we transitioned away from table layouts, the main idea was separation of concerns: HTML handles the content structure, CSS handles the presentation, and JavaScript handles the behavior.
-The separation keeps HTML as a clean content-focused interface, and it makes many design changes easy to implement (by [modifying CSS only](https://csszengarden.com "CSS Zen Garden")).
+When we transitioned away from table layouts, the main idea was a separation of concerns: HTML handles the content structure, CSS handles the presentation, and JavaScript handles the behavior.
+The separation keeps HTML as a clean content-focused interface, and it makes many design changes easy to implement (by [modifying CSS only](#)).

 ## Conclusion

-Web development is all about making the design accessible by everyone.
+Web development is all about making the design accessible to everyone.
 Use your technical expertise to enhance the design mockups and make them work beyond the visual context.
-If you haven’t, I highly recommend read (or re-read) [A Dao of Web Design](https://alistapart.com/article/dao/).
+If you haven’t, I highly recommend reading (or re-read) [A Dao of Web Design](#).